dOrgTech/landing-page-v2/README.md

 # landing-page-v2

 ## Setup
-1. `nvm use` - Use the proper version of node.
+1. `nvm install && nvm use` - Use the proper version of node.
 1. `yarn` - Install all dependencies.

 ## Develop